SAP-samples/teched2022-AD181/exercises/ex0/README.md

     ![BTP Cockpit](images/img-2.4.png)

     >If you don't see `Support` link, make sure you are in sub-account level, not in space level.
+Please look at the step 2 again.

 5. If you are asked to sign in, then enter your Email or Username to continue and click **Next**.